-As a periodontal dental specialist in Conroe and The Woodlands, Dr. Kip Saunders has to communicate closely with your referring general dentist.
+As a periodontal dental specialist in Conroe and The Woodlands, our doctors at PCE have to communicate closely with your referring general dentist.
 With gum disease, your care plan usually calls for a variety of preventative and disease-management strategies.
 This approach is to prevent the condition from relapsing and progressing into tooth loss.

 But what does that process look like?

 If you’re seeing our periodontist in The Woodlands for the first time, you may or may not have already received an initial phase of gum treatment from your referring dentist.
 Either your provider may not have seen the results that they had hoped for, or they went ahead and sent you straight to our office because of the severity of your gum disease.